maukur/maukur/README.md

-# Hi there everyone 👋, I'm Artem
+# Hi there everyone 👋, I'm Tim

 I'm a 🇷🇺 Software Developer living in 🇻🇳 and working at L'Oréal.
 <br>